FOCUS ON... COATING METHODS

 - Disadvantages: The resulting coating may have a coarse grain size, which could obscure fine surface details at high magnification.

-to form a conductive film on the sample.
+2. Carbon Coating uses vaporized carbon, typically deposited through resistance heating or electron beam evaporation in a vacuum, to form a conductive film on the sample.
 This method is favored for high-resolution imaging where a minimal interference coating is required.

 - Advantages: Produces thin, uniform, and chemically inert layers ideal for high-resolution SEM.